How to Watch Apple Unveil the iPhone 15

 How to watch Apple unveil the iPhone 15

-Apple typically livestreams its keynotes and significant announcements for all the world to tune in.
-Way back when it used to limit streams to folks using the Safari browser, but these days, anyone can tune in through Apple’s website, their Apple TV devices, or Apple’s YouTube channel.
+Apple typically livestreams its keynotes and significant announcements for the world to tune in.
+Way back when, it used to limit streams to folks using the Safari browser, but these days, anyone can tune in through Apple’s event website, their Apple TV devices, or Apple’s YouTube channel.

 What will Apple announce?

-Performance and design-wise, the iPhone 15 is rumored to have mostly incremental updates.
-The new A17 Bionic chip is expected to debut, as well as improved camera capabilities through a new periscope-style camera lens.
-The Dynamic Island is also likely to make an appearance again, and the Pro models may finally have a titanium chassis offering to match the Apple Watch Ultra.
+You can read everything we think we know about the iPhone 15 right here.
+The gist is this: performance and design-wise, the iPhone 15 is rumored to have mostly incremental updates.
+Apple’s new A17 Bionic chip is expected to debut, as well as improved camera capabilities through a new periscope-style camera lens.
+The Dynamic Island is also likely to appear again, and the Pro models may finally have a titanium chassis offering to match the Apple Watch Ultra.

 We don’t know how much it will cost or when it will go on sale, but the new iPhone 15/15 Pro will be revealed soon enough.